virajbhartiya/RecallOS/extension/INSTALLATION.md

 **Solutions**:

-- Go to the extensions page and click "Details" on RecallOS
+- Go to the extensions page and click "Details" on Cognia
 - Review and approve all required permissions
 - Make sure the extension has access to the sites you want to monitor

 ## Security Notes

 - **Developer Mode**: Installing unpacked extensions requires Developer mode, which is intended for developers
-- **Source Verification**: Only download the extension from the official RecallOS GitHub repository
+- **Source Verification**: Only download the extension from the official Cognia GitHub repository
 - **Permissions**: Review the extension permissions before installation
 - **Updates**: You'll need to manually update the extension by downloading new releases